Skip to main content

 CustomSoftwarevsOff-the-Shelf:WhentoBuildandWhentoBuy(2026)

-Custom vs Off-the-Shelf Software — The Build or Buy Decision Framework
+Custom vs Off-the-Shelf Software, The Build or Buy Decision Framework

-Apr 4, 2026|Custom SoftwareSaaSBuild vs BuyEnterpriseCTO
+|Apr 4, 2026|Custom SoftwareSaaSBuild vs BuyEnterpriseCTO

 What's the Real Cost Difference in 2026?

-The upfront numbers look straightforward.
+The upfront math looks simple.
 Off-the-shelf: $0 upfront, $500-$5,000/month.
-You sign up, configure settings, and start using the tool within days.
-For a team of 20 using Salesforce at $150/user, that's $3,000/month or $36,000/year.
-Feels reasonable until your team hits 100 users and the bill reaches $180,000/year.
+Sign up, tweak a few settings, and your team is in the tool within days.
+A 20-person team on Salesforce at $150/user runs $3,000/month, so $36,000/year.
+Feels reasonable.
+Then you hit 100 users and the bill is $180,000/year.

 Cost CategoryOff-the-Shelf (Year 1-3)Custom Software (Year 1-3)